Year-3-Group-Project-EEEE4062/Papan/README.md

 </p>

 ## Arduino
-Export the surface to LUT and stored in header file.
+Export the surface to LUT and as csv files.